 Sweepstakes vs. Contests

+To understand contest marketing vs. sweepstakes marketing, it's helpful to know the difference between the two.
 While sweepstakes are a type of contest, not all contests are sweepstakes.
 Contests include gift with purchase, instant wins, and social media contests.
 The primary difference between sweepstakes, contests, and giveaways depends on the winner selection process:

 - Sweepstakes winners are selected at random from the entire pool of qualified entries.
 While some sweepstakes may be segmented by certain criteria, every entry has an equal chance of being chosen.